Dynamic-Light/millerd8.github.io/technology.md

 <h2> Clinical Research Evidence </h2>

 Dynamic Light's SpeckleView&trade; technology has years of clinical research evidence to support its utility in the operating room.
-Back in 2010, Co-founder Andrew Dunn published a seminal <a href="https://foil.bme.utexas.edu/media/papers/10.1117/1.3526368.pdf"> paper</a> demonstrating the ability of Speckle imaging to monitor cerebral blood flow during neurosurgery.
+Back in 2010, Co-founder Andrew Dunn published a <a href="https://foil.bme.utexas.edu/media/papers/10.1117/1.3526368.pdf"> seminal paper</a> demonstrating the ability of Speckle imaging to monitor cerebral blood flow during neurosurgery. <br>
+This was followed with a demonstration of Speckle imaging with an <a href="https://foil.bme.utexas.edu/media/papers/10.1117/1.JBO.18.9.090501.pdf"> endoscope</a> in 2013.